 Our little person LOVES to travel.
-She may even be more passionate about it than Shawn and I are – and that’s saying a lot, seeing as how he and I always have “TRAVEL!” at the top of our list of replies to the “what are your favourite things” type of questions.
+She is just as passionate about it as Shawn and I are!
 Something else she’s crazy about?
 Flying!
 Flights can be a little nerve racking for adults.
 There’s so much to think about.
 Will we wake up on time for our flight?
 What if there’s heavy traffic on the way to the airport?
 I hope it’s a smooth flight.
 And Zee?
 The only thing on her mind is how cool it’s going to be sitting in the window seat; how awesome it is to be up in the fluffy clouds; how exciting it is to be going somewhere on holiday!
-I think she’s loved it since our return flights to Cape Town way back in 2011.
+I think she’s loved it since our trip to Cape Town way back in 2011.

 Our first time flying with children … well, one child

 The first time we flew somewhere with Zee, she was 18 months old.
 We were excited about going to Cape Town again, but we were also a little nervous about flying with a baby for the first time.
 Turns out though, we had nothing to worry about.
 Our little person looked around curiously at the strange, giant vehicle we were boarding; she was all smiles; she was pretty pleased that we gave her a jelly sweet to munch on when the plane took off; she slept a bit; by the time we landed she was up and ready to explore this place she’d not seen before. 🙂